openforis/sepal/README.md

 instructions will change, and improve, over time.

 ### Prerequisites
-In order to build and run the SEPAL system, a Linux or Windows installation is needed.
-While it might be possible, with significant effort, to do this on Windows, it is not supported.
+In order to build and run the SEPAL system, a Linux or macOS installation is needed.
 The end-users on the other hand, are of course free to use whatever Operating system they prefer, including Windows.

 In addition to this, the following software must be installed: